atsushieno/aap-core/docs/HACKING.md

 ## Build with AddressSanitizer

 When debugging AAP framework itself (and probably plugins too), AddressSanitizer (asan) is very helpful to investigate the native code issues.
+[The official Android NDK documentation](https://developer.android.com/ndk/guides/asan) should work as an up-to-date normative reference.

 To enable asan in this project, there are three things to do: